To begin to comprehend how the legal system is wired together, a effective term to begin by defining is:

 Based upon the above explanation, in context with the historical Roman civil republic, here is a definition seems to accurately define our current “Democratic Republic:”

 A system of government that is partially democratic in that every citizen may have a vote in order to elect officials, each of whom represents a particular political party which promises to enact laws pursuant to their platform.
 This ‘will of the people’ aspect of the republic is known as popular sovereignty, because the government is lodged with the traditional powers of ‘sovereign’ kings and lords (minus sovereign immunity, which does not exist in the United States).
 A republic contrasts with a pure democracy in that legislators create a ‘fixed body of laws’ called statutes which are enforced via the Executive Branch through criminal proceedings (criminal law).
 These statutes, which must be written “pursuant to the constitution,” are designed to safeguard individuals from having their rights violated: legislators who enact illegal laws can be held accountable via the courts or administratively.
-The courts may also be accessed by citizens in order to prosecute officials who exceed their Constituiotnal Oath via violating the law including abusing their authority to violate peoples’ rights.
+The courts may also be accessed by citizens in order to prosecute officials who exceed their Constitutional Oath via violating the law including abusing their authority to violate peoples’ rights.

 Three Prevalent Modes of Jurisprudence:

-Admiralty – international commercial law exercising jurisdiction over maritime issues.
+admiralty – international commercial law exercising jurisdiction over maritime issues.

-Equity Jurisprudence – property rights, contracts, agreements, and accountability.
+equity jurisprudence – property rights, contracts, agreements, and accountability.

-Common Law – protecting the public from commercial/mercantile overreach and securing public safety.
+common law – protecting the public from commercial/mercantile overreach and securing public safety.

 Oligarchy – a government in which a small group of persons exercises control; the persons who constitute such a government.